Domain decomposition for entropic unbalanced optimal transport: Domain decomposition for unbalanced optimal transport

 In this Section we show how to overcome this issue.
 We will prove convergence of Algorithm \ref{alg:UnbalancedDomDecParallel} to the globally optimal coupling, assuming that the function \GetWeights guarantees decrement on each update (if decrement is possible for the sequential algorithm) and that it enjoys a certain regularity, for which we offer several variants.

-Proposition \ref{prop:convergence-parallel-domdec} shows that a continuous $\GetWeights$ that consistently decreases the score leads to a parallel algorithm.
+Proposition \ref{prop:convergence-parallel-domdec} gives a sufficient condition for Algorithm \ref{alg:UnbalancedDomDecParallel} to be convergent, namely, that $\GetWeights$ is continuous, and that the the score of the new plan $\pi'$ resulting from applying Algorithm \ref{alg:UnbalancedDomDecParallel} to $\pi$ is always lower than that of $\pi$ (unless $\pi$ is already optimal) .
 However, continuity is too restrictive for several interesting choices of $\GetWeights$.
 Therefore, Proposition \ref{prop:convergence-parallel-domdec-extended} proves convergence with an alternative comparison argument: if the considered \GetWeights performs consistently better than a second \GetWeightsSub{0}, and the latter satisfies the assumptions of Proposition \ref{prop:convergence-parallel-domdec}, the former also yields a convergent algorithm.
 Finally, Proposition \ref{prop:converging-getweights} outlines several possible choices of \GetWeights satisfying the required properties.
 These choices will be compared numerically in Section \ref{sec:single-scale}.

-\begin{proposition} Assume that the function \GetWeights (Alg. \ref{alg:UnbalancedDomDecParallel}, line \ref{codeline:getWeights}) \begin{enumerate} \item is continuous, and \item for every initial plan $\pi \in \measp(X \times Y)$, partition $\partGeneric$, current cell plans $(\pi_J)_{J\in \partGeneric}$ and new cell plans $(\tilde{\pi}_J)_{J\in \partGeneric} \assign (S_J(\pi))_{J\in \partGeneric}$, the updated plan
+\begin{proposition} Assume that the function \GetWeights (Alg.~\ref{alg:UnbalancedDomDecParallel}, line \ref{codeline:getWeights}) \begin{enumerate} \item is continuous, and \item for every initial plan $\pi \in \measp(X \times Y)$, partition $\partGeneric$, current cell plans $(\pi_J)_{J\in \partGeneric}$ and new cell plans $(\tilde{\pi}_J)_{J\in \partGeneric} \assign (S_J(\pi))_{J\in \partGeneric}$, the updated plan

-has a global score in \eqref{eq:unbalanced-problem-clean} that is strictly lower than that of $\pi$, unless $\pi_J= \tilde{\pi}_J$ for all $J\in \partGeneric$ (in which case $\pi$ is already optimal, see proof of Prop. \ref{prop:convergence-sequential-algorithm}). \end{enumerate} Then, under the same conditions of Proposition \ref{prop:convergence-sequential-algorithm}, Alg.~\ref{alg:DomDec} with iteration subroutine given by Alg.~\ref{alg:UnbalancedDomDecSequential} converges to the globally optimal solution of problem \eqref{eq:unbalanced-problem}. \end{proposition}
+has a global score in \eqref{eq:unbalanced-entropic-ot} that is strictly lower than that of $\pi$, unless $\pi_J= \tilde{\pi}_J$ for all $J\in \partGeneric$ (in which case $\pi$ is already optimal, see proof of Prop. \ref{prop:convergence-sequential-algorithm}). \end{enumerate} Then, under the same conditions of Proposition \ref{prop:convergence-sequential-algorithm}, Alg.~\ref{alg:DomDec} with iteration subroutine given by Alg.~\ref{alg:UnbalancedDomDecParallel} converges to the globally optimal solution of problem \eqref{eq:unbalanced-problem}. \end{proposition}

 \begin{proof} First note that item \ref{item:parallel-decrement} grants that the sequence of plans $(\pi^k)_k$ has a non-increasing score.
 Thus, analogously to the proof of Proposition \ref{prop:convergence-sequential-algorithm}, we can uniformly bound the density of $(\pi^k)_k$, extract cluster points, and show that all cluster points share the same score.